How to Print Formatted String in Python?

 Demo with multiple place-holders.

-So, you may use more than one value or variables in the format function that are separated by a comma.
 The substitution is done in the same order as per place-holder in the calling string, however, you may also provide a position as shown in the example below.

 The example of using positional arguments